Director’s service contract

 The status of the contracts of managing directors and directors is different than that of employment contracts.
 Managing directors are not usually considered employees, which is why the contracts of managing directors are not subject to, for example, the Employment Contracts Act, the Annual Holidays Act or the Working Hours Act.
 Directors are employees, but a director’s service contract is not subject to the Employment Contracts Act’s limitations in terms of the duration of a non-compete clause or agreement, or the maximum amount of a contractual penalty.

 Managing directors and directors do not usually fall under the scope of the Working Hours Act, which means that they are not entitled to the compensation provided for in the Act, unless otherwise separately agreed.
-This should be taken into account in drafting the contract and in the salary.
+This should be taken into account in drafting the contract.
 Directors who do fall under the scope of the Working Hours Act may agree on the payment of compensation for additional work, overtime and work on Sundays as separate monthly compensation.
 It is nevertheless advisable to agree on the review of the separate monthly compensation from time to time.
 In terms of its amount, the separate monthly compensation should correspond with compensation determined pursuant to the Working Hours Act.

 A director’s service contract should be read carefully before entering into the contract.
 If something remains unclear, contact the Union’s customer service.
 The Union’s legal counsels will assist you in the matter.